mbideau/cryptkey-from-usb-mtp/README.md

 ### TODO

-- [ ] add locales like for "luksFormat":https://salsa.debian.org/cryptsetup-team/cryptsetup/tree/master/debian/scripts/po (and do the French translation of luksFormat while at it)
+- [ ] add locales like for [luksFormat](https://salsa.debian.org/cryptsetup-team/cryptsetup/tree/master/debian/scripts/po) (and do the French translation of luksFormat while at it)
 - [ ] build a test suite (using virtualisation to do many runs and check boot success)
-- [ ] contact Debian cryptsetup team to ask to add the script to "their repo":https://salsa.debian.org/cryptsetup-team/cryptsetup/tree/master/debian/scripts
+- [ ] contact Debian cryptsetup team to ask to add the script to [their repo](https://salsa.debian.org/cryptsetup-team/cryptsetup/tree/master/debian/scripts)
 - [ ] contact other distro (Arch) to ask for integration (Dracut maybe)
 - [ ] start a communication campaign (if the feedbacks are positives enough)